abbyazari/data_vis_statistics_geosciences/README.md

 # Data Visualization & Statistics in the Geosciences 2019
-UPDATE: The 2020+ versions of this class are hosted on a course specific Github page.
-This will be updated to reflect the new course link upon set up (12/4/2019).
+UPDATE: The 2020+ versions of this class are hosted on a the following [course specific Github page](https://github.com/clasp423/data_vis_statistics_geosciences).

 This repository contains the laboratory portion of a split upper level undergraduate / graduate class in Python on data visualization and statistics for geo &amp; space scientists.
-Labs will be updated from January - May at the same cadence as the course (2019).
-The 2018 version may be found in the 2018 branch.
+There are two branches hosted here from 2019 and 2018 versions of the course.

 The labs uploaded will be in Jupyter primarily and coded in Python 3.5+.
 However, most of the functions and methods should work in Python 2.7.
 If you do not have/know what Jupyter is - you can download Python/Jupyter from Anaconda or Canopy as a fully installed and interactive environment.
 This will support most if not all of the packages used in the labs and then you can navigate to Jupyter through Anaconda/Canopy.